TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 ## Learning Objectives

-Students who develop both **professionally** and **technically** are effectively undertaking the task of **developer development**, which is both the overall theme of this course.
+Students who develop both **professionally** and **technically** are effectively undertaking the task of **developer development**, which is the overall theme of this course.
 In this GitHub repository you will assess your attainment of the course learning objectives, reflecting on your strengths and weaknesses in the field of software engineering and making plans for continued improvement.
 Please note that the course instructor is delighted to help you to continue to develop as a developer even after the completion of the semester.

 ### Restatement of Learning Objectives